What's Your Interior Design Style? A Quiz

 d.
 Ethnic prints or solid textures

-4) What kind of kitchen appliances do you prefer?
+4) What type of kitchen appliances do you prefer?

 a.
 Hidden under cabinetry panels